ivucicev/DH-code-test-client/README.md

 Time taken for this project with interruptions was about 3h

-# Why do you have to deal with 2 repos one Frontend other Backend
+# Why do you have to deal with 2 repos one Frontend other Backend instead of one

-Cause its much easier to setup CI & Docker, and split work from front to end
+Cause its much easier to setup CI & Docker, and split work from front to end, seems to be bit more tidy

 If for this project purposes it should be other way, let me know so I can move it to the same repo